 Experienced by Campbell & Alya from Stingy Nomads

-Climbing Mount Elbrus in Russia was one of the toughest adventures we’ve ever had in Europe.
+Climbing Mount Elbrus in Russia was one of the most challenging adventures we’ve ever had in Europe.
 Elbrus is the highest European peak and one of the seven world summits it’s on the bucket list of many adrenalin junkies.
 The mountain is situated in the south of Russia on the border with Georgia.

 The best way of getting there is flying to Nalchik and from there taking a local mini-bus to Terskol.
 Summer, June to August is the best time for climbing Elbrus.
 Unlike other world’s highest peaks, climbing Elbrus can be done on a budget and independently.
 There are no permits or any other fees.
 If you stay in a tent on the mountain and make your own food your cost will be minimal.
 No advanced booking is required.